 What kind of financial arrangements can I make?

-You can pay your bill with cash, check or credit card.
+You can pay your bill with cash, cashier's check or credit card.
 We also offer financing options through CareCredit.
 There is a discount for Rush Employees.
 We recommend using employer-sponsored flex-spending accounts to take advantage of pre-tax dollars.